Meet our Trustees

 Kimberly has espoused a lifelong commitment of giving back and put forth momentous efforts to advance the mission of many organizations.
 In 2018, she founded Rollins Bowers Consulting to address an identified need of better development coaching, support and guidance.
 Prior to the launch of her firm, Kimberly spent 12 years in Major Gifts and held development management positions with Junior Achievement of Greater Washington, George Washington University and the University of Richmond.
 Rollins’ caught the fundraising bug early and got her start in political fundraising.
 A former political appointee, her most fun position was serving as the Director of Gubernatorial Appointments under former Virginia Governor Tim Kaine.

-Outside of her daytime roles, Rollins is active with the Association of Fundraising Professionals DC chapter, and serves on the University of Richmond Alumni Association Board.
-Rollins has a B.A. from the University of Richmond and an MPA from Virginia Commonwealth University.
+Outside of her daytime roles, Kimberly is active with the Association of Fundraising Professionals DC chapter, and serves on the University of Richmond Alumni Association Board.
+Kimberly has a B.A. from the University of Richmond and an MPA from Virginia Commonwealth University.
 She resides in Ward 4 with her husband, Devon and daughter, Sarah Grace.
 In her spare time she enjoys exploring the city with her family, attending cultural events, bargain hunting and travel.

-joined PN Hoffman & Associates in 2005 and is currently the Vice President of Development.
+Matt joined PN Hoffman & Associates in 2005 and is currently the Vice President of Development.
 In the past 14 years, Matt has helped lead the design, entitlement, and construction of approximately 1,800 residential apartments, more than 450 condominiums, 380,000 square-feet of urban in-line retail, 1-million square-feet of Trophy and Class-A office, over 1,000 hotel rooms, 20 acres of parks, piers, streets, and public spaces, and approximately 150,000 square feet of cultural or civic uses.
 He has completed developments in Alexandria, VA, and the Kalorama, NoMA, and Southwest neighborhoods of Washington, DC.
 Additionally, Matt works on master planning and development visions for new deals and oversees the development process.

 Matt received his Bachelor of Science in Architecture from the University of Maryland, is a graduate of the 2012 Urban Land Institute Regional Leadership Institute, and holds a Master of Urban and Regional Planning degree from Virginia Polytechnic Institute where he was recognized by the local chapter of the American Planning Association as the 2011 Outstanding Graduate Student for Virginia Tech - Alexandria.
 He is a LEED Accredited Professional, was recognized by the Washington Business Journal as a member of the 40 Under 40 group in 2018, and member of the Anacostia Watershed Steering Committee.
 Matt lives in Northeast, DC with his wife and two young children and is an avid bike commuter.